/Idea/

 A mysterious fact is the preserved large, mainly sacred, output of Pucklitz, due to the fact that the monopoly on composing in Gdańsk at that time was held by the Bandmaster of St. Mary’s Church.
 Of the over 80 pieces by Pucklitz known before World War II, manuscripts of 61 compositions have survived to this day (one was written down twice), which the author bequeathed to the Church of St. John in his will together with manuscripts of compositions by other composers.
 In 1905, the manuscripts were transferred to the collections of the City Library (Danziger Stadtbibliotek), currently the Gdańsk Library of the Polish Academy of Sciences.
 These are almost exclusively religious pieces: five masses in the missa brevis type, three oratorios and cantatas with German texts, sometimes referred to as motets, concertos or arias.
 His compositions are characterized by an original musical language through a distinct, expressive narrative and unconventional tone colour.
 The surprising melodic, harmonic, rhythmic and dynamic progressions are enriched by the sounds of characteristic and rare instruments, such as violets, recorders, oboes d’amore, horns da caccia, bombard (a type of bassoon), glass harp or David’s harp, as well as by the full organ sound, including pedal play.
 It is worth noting a significant element of this music – due to the above-mentioned features, all solo parts, both vocal and instrumental, require considerable technical and musical skills, as if the composer did not care at all about the level of difficulty, only about the musical idea itself, a consistently carried out idea.
 This indirectly indicates the high level of musicians working in Gdańsk at that time, with whom Pucklitz collaborated.

-The music of Johann Daniel Pucklitz constantly surprises, including us as the performers.
-Although he uses the musical language characteristic of the baroque, sentimental, galant and rococo styles, he does it in a truly original way, which is very recognizable.
-The compositions presented on this album will certainly find interest in the contemporary audience, and encourage us to further explore the secrets of his compositional craft, which we will present in the next recordings.
+The music of Johann Daniel Pucklitz never ceases to surprise us, even as performers.
+Although he employs a musical language characteristic of the Baroque, Sentimental, Galant, and Rococo styles, he does so in a highly original and personal manner that is instantly recognizable.
+The works presented on this recording will surely find resonance with today’s audience, and they encourage us to continue delving into the secrets of his compositional craft, which we shall reveal in future recordings.

 Tickets are available one hour before the concert (cash payment only) or online via Bilety24.